arfro/arfro.com/_posts/2019-06-01-data-structure-manipulation-is-kinda-big-deal-2.markdown

 list.fold("0")(_.toString + _.toString) // "012345"
 {% endhighlight %}

-As for the second question about the "start value" - as you can see above, in collections if would be used to tell the compiler what type we expect.
+As for the second question about the "start value" - as you can see above, in collections it would be used to tell the compiler what type we expect.
 If we changed above to:
 {% highlight scala %}
  val list = List(1, 2, 3, 4, 5)
 list.fold(0)(_.toString + _.toString) // start value is Int but elements in the function are String.
 Start value type dictates the return type